• story – 4 min read

 - I am trying to change my payroll key

-Using a custom app in Writer
+Using a AI app in Writer

 How has your team responded to the adoption of generative AI?